GerHobbelt/owemdjee/README.md

 - **salieri** [📁](./salieri) [🌐](https://github.com/GerHobbelt/salieri) -- provides function arguments' in/out annotation definitions for Microsoft's [source-code annotation language (SAL)](https://msdn.microsoft.com/en-us/library/hh916383.aspx).
 SAL provides lots of annotations you can use to describe the behavior
 - **splitmerge** [📁](./splitmerge) [🌐](https://github.com/GerHobbelt/splitmerge) -- simple binary file splitter and (re)merger tool.
 - **stringi** [📁](./stringi) [🌐](https://github.com/GerHobbelt/stringi) -- fast and portable character string processing in R (with the Unicode ICU).
+- **termcolor** [📁](./termcolor) [🌐](https://github.com/GerHobbelt/termcolor) --   a header-only C++ library for printing colored messages to the terminal.
+Termcolor uses ANSI color formatting, so you can use it on every system that is used such terminals (most *nix systems, including Linux and Mac OS).

+  On MS Windows the Windows API is used instead of escape codes but some limitations apply (not everything is supported).
+That's why it's recommended to enter virtual terminal processing mode and set the TERMCOLOR_USE_ANSI_ESCAPE_SEQUENCES macro to trick termcolor to use ANSI color codes.

+- **tinydir** [📁](./tinydir) [🌐](https://github.com/GerHobbelt/tinydir) -- lightweight, portable and easy to integrate C directory and file reader.
+TinyDir wraps `dirent` for POSIX and `FindFirstFile` for Windows.
+Windows unicode is supported.
 - **VSNASM** [📁](./VSNASM) [🌐](https://github.com/GerHobbelt/VSNASM) -- a set of build customisations that can be used within Visual Studio to compile assembly code using NASM.
 Visual Studio integration for the NASM assembler.
 - **wil-Win32-Interface-Library** [📁](./wil-Win32-Interface-Library) [🌐](https://github.com/GerHobbelt/wil) -- The Windows Implementation Libraries (WIL) is a header-only C++ library created to make life easier for developers on Windows through readable type-safe C++ interfaces for common Windows coding patterns.
 - **zxing-cpp** [📁](./zxing-cpp) [🌐](https://github.com/GerHobbelt/zxing-cpp) -- ZXing-C++ ("zebra crossing") is a multi-format linear/matrix (1D/2D) barcode image processing library implemented in C++.
 Supported formats include: UPC-A, UPC-E, EAN-8, EAN-13, Code 39, Code 128, QR Code, PDF417, DataMatrix, CodaBar, DataBar, ITF.